fredizzimo/opencode-synthetic-plexus/README.md

 }
 ```

+- **options**: Default options applied to the base model
+- **variants**: Named configurations that can be selected in OpenCode

 User-provided options are deep-merged with the generated configuration, so you can override any property.
-To use a variant, select it in OpenCode by cycling through variants or specifying it in the model name: `synthetic-plexus/claude-sonnet-4-20250514:thinking`.

 See the [OpenCode models documentation](https://opencode.ai/docs/models/) for all available configuration options.